 Students possessing a baccalaureate degree from another regionally accredited institution who wish to attain an additional bachelor's degree through Shepherd University must complete a minimum of 32 hours of additional coursework in residence at Shepherd, with at least 15 resident hours in the major.
 (Note: Hours needed to complete requirements for a degree may exceed the stated minimum.)

-Except for graduates from the Regents Bachelor of Arts Program or similar programs, baccalaureate holders from Shepherd University or any other regionally accredited institution will not need to be re-evaluated for meeting the general studies curriculum (except where the additional program requires specific general studies coursework).
+Except for graduates from the Regents Bachelor of Arts Program or similar programs, baccalaureate holders from Shepherd University or any other regionally accredited institution will not need to be re-evaluated for meeting the Core Curriculum (except where the additional program requires specific Core Curriculum coursework).

 A course required in both degrees will be applied to both without the need for substitution.